mpampuch/nextflow-notes/README.md

 #### Config Conda execution

-If you already have a conda environment in your machine that you want to use for a process, you can use
+If you already have a conda environment in your machine that you want to use for your processes, you can use

 `nextflow.config`